 The rear seating area was even more spartan; essentially a bench bolted to the bed of a shortened pickup, with a removable top.

-That still left a fair amount of useable space behind the back seat, although that appears to be a spare tire holder, which would eat up quite a bit of it.
+That still left a fair amount of usable space behind the back seat, although that appears to be a spare tire holder, which would eat up quite a bit of it.

-There were four engines to chose from, starting with a 250 CID six, the optional 292 CID long-stroke six, a tough workhorse, and the 307 and 350 CID versions of the small block V8.
+There were four engines to choose from, starting with a 250 CID six, the optional 292 CID long-stroke six, and the 307 and 350 CID versions of the small block V8.
 Transmission choices were the three-speed manual, the heavy duty four speed manual with an extra-low first gear, and the three-speed THM 350 automatic.

-Suspension was of course the same as the analogue C10 pickup versions, with coil-spring independent front suspension and a coil-sprung rear axle for the two-wheel drive versions, and leaf-sprung solid axles front and back for the four wheel drive versions.
+Suspension was of course analogue to the C10 pickup versions, with coil-spring independent front suspension and a coil-sprung rear axle for the two-wheel drive versions, and leaf-sprung solid axles front and back for the four wheel drive versions.